certik/fortran90.org/src/faq.rst

 natural, and thus least error prone, for the mathematics being rendered.
-Hence, one can declare ``a(1:3)``, ``a(-1:1)``, etc. And since the vast majority of enumerations in everyday life, mathematics, and science start at ``1`` (see above), Fortran makes that the default unless the user explicitly wants otherwise.
+Hence, one can declare ``a(1:3)``, ``a(-1:1)``, etc. And since the vast majority of enumerations in everyday life, mathematics, and science start at ``1`` (see :ref:`faq-start`), Fortran makes that the default unless the user explicitly wants otherwise.
 It's just a nice convenience, in a world of hundreds or thousands of array declarations in a typical code, to be able to declare as ``a(3)`` rather than always having to specify beginning and ending indices for every declaration when, almost always, these would just start at ``1``.
 This becomes all the more convenient and character-saving in the context of multi-dimensional arrays.
 E.g. to be able to declare simply ``a(m,n,p)`` rather than ``a(1:m,1:n,1:p)`` all over the place is rather nice, and quick and clear to type/read (and not mistype/misread).

-As to slicing (or "sections" as it is called in Fortran), the most natural is to include both endpoints.
+As to slicing (or "sections" as it is called in Fortran), the most natural is to include both endpoints (see :ref:`faq-endpoints`).
 So if it's test scores, ``a(1:n)`` gets the "first through nth" scores.
 If its angular momenta, ``a(-2:2)`` gets the "-2 through +2" values.  ``a(:)`` means, simply, "first through last" elements of array ``a`` *regardless* of indexing.
-Omitting the first index means "first element of ``a``, regardless of chosen indexing"; omitting the last index means "last element of ``a``, regardless of chosen indexing".
+Omitting the first index means "first element of ``a``, regardless of chosen indexing";
+omitting the last index means "last element of ``a``, regardless of chosen indexing".

-For some examples of a side-by-side comparison of Python vs Fortran array indexing, see the :ref:`rosetta_stone`, specifically the section about :ref:`rosetta_arrays`.
+For some examples of a side-by-side comparison of Python vs Fortran array indexing, see the :ref:`rosetta_stone`, specifically the section about :ref:`rosetta_array_indexing`.

 What is the motivation behind the C/Python numbering convention?
 ----------------------------------------------------------------